Frequently Asked Questions about the Levitt Pavilion

 How many people can the pavilion hold?

-Although it may not look like it, the Brock-Saxe Great Lawn can hold around 2,500 people.
-We have had as many as 3,000 people squished onto the lawn for a concert before.
+Although it may not look like it, the Brock-Saxe Great Lawn can hold around 3,500 people.
 During the Pentatonix concert in 2012, we had 12,000 all around the pavilion’s surrounding area.
-The audience can spill out into all of the areas outside of the main lawn, including Abram Street and up the steps of City Hall.
+The audience can spill out into all of the areas outside of the main lawn, including Abram Street and up the steps of City Hall and in the vacant lot to the west of the pavilion.